eltonc8/dreamhomefinder/README.md

 #### Potential Future Features

 * Search by coordinates would be intuitively useful, as people are likely searching for listing by location.
 As the saying goes for real estate: "Location, Location, Location."
+* Search or filter by status.
+People may be more concerned about active listings only, for example.
 * Order by attributes.
 People may be interested in ordering by price or other features (sq_ft), or a combination of these two attributes.
 * A front-end to make entries of these queries easier.